Brandon1138/keystone/docs/ADR.md

 2. The native bindings expose similar interfaces for consistency
 3. The IPC layer follows a parallel pattern for both algorithms
 4. Users can choose which algorithm to use based on their specific needs

+### ADR-009: Fixed Visualization for Cryptographic Operations

+## Status

+Implemented

+## Context

+The visualization page for cryptographic operations was not displaying metrics properly.
+The decision was made to normalize operation names between the database and the UI to ensure consistent display.

+## Decision

+1. Normalized operation names between database and UI to ensure consistent display
+2. Added proper handling for 'encapsulate', 'decapsulate', 'encryption', and 'decryption' operations
+3. Ensured that operation metrics are properly filled with default values when missing
+4. Implemented consistent color scheme for operations in visualization charts

+## Consequences

+- Positive:
+  - All cryptographic operations now show their metrics properly in the visualization page
+  - Consistent color coding makes it easier to compare the same operation across different algorithms
+  - More robust handling of missing metrics with sensible defaults
+- Negative:
+  - None significant

+## Status

+Implemented